Daniel Glickman Takes You Into the Mind of a Marketer

-Stephanie: The premise of your latest book on Amazon is that marketers need to think like startups.
+nDash: The premise of your book is that marketers need to think like startups.
 Is this about getting them to experiment more with new tactics and approaches?
 Or is it about getting them to measure results more effectively?
-Give our readers a sense of what they could learn by downloading a copy.
+Please give our readers a sense of what they could learn by downloading a copy.

 I show you how to systemize that.
 How to get that cross-functioning team that works in an innovative, agile and creative way.
 The idea is, “how do you encourage creativity in a way that’s really measurable and manageable?”
 Not just hoping for the best.